Ovarian Cancer Clinical Trials

 • Patients must have a life expectancy \> 3 months.

-• Patients of childbearing potential must have a negative serum pregnancy test within 2 weeks prior to iCRS and must be practicing an effective form of contraception (with failure rate \<1% per year) during the study period and for 6 months following the last dose of niraparib.
+• Patients of childbearing potential must have a negative serum pregnancy test within 28 days prior to iCRS and must be practicing an effective form of contraception (with failure rate \<1% per year) during the study period and for 6 months following the last dose of niraparib.
 Patients of childbearing potential must consent to pregnancy testing prior to receiving niraparib and monthly thereafter for the duration of the study.

-• Patients are considered postmenopausal and not of child-bearing potential if they are free from menses for \>1 year or are surgically sterilized.
+• Patients are considered postmenopausal and not of child-bearing potential if they are free from menses for \>1 year or surgically sterilized.

 ⁃ Patients receiving corticosteroids may continue as long as their dose is stable for at least 4 weeks prior to randomization.